elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 The last step to getting our buttons working is to check for the value of the `displayGamesList` boolean before we render our list of games.
 When that field is set to `True`, then we'll pass the `model` to the `gamesIndex`, otherwise we'll just render an empty `div` element.
-Here's the full view section for our
+Here's the full View section for our
 application:

 ```elm